Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 + Set the UI language to English.
 + Undock, open probe scanner, overview window and drones window.
-+ Set the Overview window to sort objects in space by distance with the nearest entry at the top.
 + In the ship UI, arrange the modules:
   + Place the modules to use in combat (to activate on targets) in the top row.
   + Hide passive modules by disabling the check-box `Display Passive Modules`.